How to find trending hashtags on Instagram: an ultimate guide for brands

 Even though oftentimes hashtags lead topics or even political movements into the real world, we don't really give them much thought.
 We don't think about why people and brands actually use them and how they make our lives on the Internet easier.

-Of course, this tactic doesn't work anymore.
-In fact, you may be shadowbanned for using irrelevant spammy hashtags.
+Of course, this tactic I described doesn't work anymore.
+Love and followforfollow are long gone from the list of top hashtags.
+In fact, you may be shadowbanned for using irrelevant popular hashtags.
 That's why finding trending relevant hashtags is such an important task.
+The best Instagram hashtags are the ones that actually work for you, not the ones everyone is using.

 While the Instagram hashtag doesn’t work like it used to due to many algorithm changes, trending hashtags are still an effective way to increase your reach and discoverability on the social network.